khulnasoft/cli/docs/khulnasoft/inspect/db-calls.md

 # db-calls

-This command is much like the `supabase inspect db outliers` command, but ordered by the number of times a statement has been called.
+This command is much like the `khulnasoft inspect db outliers` command, but ordered by the number of times a statement has been called.

 You can use this information to see which queries are called most often, which can potentially be good candidates for optimisation.